Americans are more politically divided now than we have been in a long time. We can all feel it, and there is plenty of research to back it up.

 After the meeting, Guttenberg told CNN’s Brooke Baldwin, “I’m just truly appreciative of the chance to sit down with somebody and to have them sit down with me where we really do talk from two different sides of the room, and actually look each other in the eye.”
 Our nation needs more of these types of discussions.

-At the height of our nation’s political dissention during the Civil War, President Abraham Lincoln said this in his Gettysburg address: “Fourscore and seven years ago our fathers brought forth, on this continent, a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal.
+At the height of our nation’s political dissension during the Civil War, President Abraham Lincoln said this in his Gettysburg address: “Fourscore and seven years ago our fathers brought forth, on this continent, a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal.
 Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived, and so dedicated, can long endure.”

-Senator Cruz, Alyssa Milano and Fred Guttenberg should all be commended for courageously modeling the art of engaging in civil discussion with those we disagree with politically.
+Senator Cruz, Alyssa Milano and Fred Guttenberg should all be commended for courageously modeling the art of engaging in civil discussion with those they disagree with politically.
 It seems in our own way, with vast philosophical disagreement, angst and fear we are once against testing whether our nation can long endure.
 Let’s openly air our political disputes, honestly debate with one another and pray that we can all see the invaluable moral worth and humanity in each other.